mickem/nscp/docs/docs/api/rest/queries.md

 ## List queries

-The default `GET` operation on the query api is ro fetch a list of all avalible (currently loaded) modules.
+The default `GET` operation on the query API is to fetch a list of all available (currently loaded) modules.
 There is no way to get a list of all possible queries as that is an unknown set.

 Key       | Value